axxeerick/Axxe_website/content/authors/admin/_index.md

 # Extra info: I am a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/), the [Institute for Population Research](https://ipr.osu.edu/), and the [Translational Data Analytics Institute](https://tdai.osu.edu/) at The Ohio State University.
 ---
 I am an Assistant Professor of Sociology at Hendrix College, specializing in social stratification during the transition to adulthood.
 My research focuses on how young people navigate pivotal life-course institutions, including education, the labor market, parenthood, and marriage.
 By examining patterns in how individuals engage with these foundational systems, I aim to untangle the interplay between structural forces and individual agency in shaping life trajectories.

+See my full CV [here](https://axxe.netlify.app/files/cv.pdf].